Biogas conditioning systems treat biogas to reach the quality required for use.

 Fuel gas treatment systems must work safely and efficiently at all times.

-That’s why many of the world’s leading Engineering, Procurement & Construction (EPC) contractors, OEM Turbine manufacturers and even end-users turn to Petrogas, for peace of mind.
+That’s why many of the world’s leading Engineering, Procurement & Construction (EPC) contractors, OEM Turbine manufacturers and end-users turn to Petrogas, for peace of mind.
 We have successfully supplied gas conditioning systems to some of the world’s largest combined cycle power plants, natural gas distribution networks and gas processing plants.
 Our turn-key process solutions are tried, tested and proven in the field.
-Petrogas equipment is used for the latest generations of gas turbines.
-If you are looking for the best fuel gas equipment available on the market, you found it.

-Petrogas fuel gas treatment systems are designed and build to provide the fuel quality required to reach optimal performance and maximum lifetime on your gas fired turbines and other gas-driven equipment.
+Petrogas fuel gas treatment systems are designed and build to provide the fuel quality required to reach optimal performance and maximum lifetime on your gas-driven equipment.

 Fuel oil treatment systems condition the fuel oil to meet the exact fuel specifications.